 Enjoying the job market

-Recently I had the chance to talk to a group of graduate students and postdocs about the academic job market.
+In September 2012 I had the chance to talk to a group of graduate students and postdocs about the academic job market.
 Having heard a number of such talks myself, and read a few related articles, I intentionally tried to give a talk about the things that I didn't learn from those resources, or didn't fully appreciate at first.
 If you want to take a look, you can download the slides.

 Main main points